manuel-klocek/DBTester/README.md

 Since we use MongoDB in ADBS/RTDS we should use it here as well.
 This means every http request creates a database statement.

-### Ideas
-- spring config
-- if got != want: what is the difference? show both? show where they differ?
+## Config
+If you deploy an application in multiple environments some it usually has to be configured.
+If the app uses a database the connection string might be different for each environment.
+For this you can read the configuration from a file or from environment variables.

+Environment variables are part of the operating system.
+Each docker container also has its own environment variables.
+You can see them in Unix-like systems using "env" in the terminal.
+Spring has a built-in way how to do configuration.

+## Feedback when test case fails
+If a test fails (got != want) the user needs to know why it failed.
+A start is to tell the user how got differs from want.
+Also, if any errors occur the user should be notified.

-- have a rest endpoint to execute a test suite
+## Rest endpoint to execute a test case or suite
+If the user want to run some tests he should be able to do so via rest api.

+## Web UI
-- build a web UI to show how test cases might be presented
+build a web UI to show how test cases might be presented to our BC colleagues.
-- postgres test cases
+If this is done well we might be able to integrate it into the actual application.
+(Angular?)

-- OpenAPI description of the API
+## OpenAPI description of the API
+The current way to describe a rest api is via open api specification.
+This specification comes in the form of a yaml file.
+This yaml file can be served by a webapp.
+You can test the http requests in this app.
+(In spring openapi is done via annotations)

 # Comments by Alex